yuensiangang/yuensiangang.github.io/index.md

 * <b>Ang Y-S.</b>\*, Lockwood P.\*, Apps M.A.J., Muhammed K., Husain M. (2017).
 Distinct subtypes of apathy revealed by the Apathy Motivation Index. <i>PLoS One</i>. ([Article](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169938))

 ## News
+* 06/24: Dr. Ang and A/Prof Renee Tan awarded the MOE Science of Learning Grant for tech-augmented enhancement of metacognition in adult learners
 * 04/23: Dr. Ang obtains three-year funding support to develop digital technologies for early screening of ASD in young children
 * 04/23: Dr. Ang nominated for the Singapore National Academy of Sciences Young Scientist Award
 * 03/23: Dr. Ang selected to attend the prestigious Lindau Nobel Laureate Meeting 2023